ivankovnatsky/read-audio/README.md

 ## TODO

-- [ ] We need to add logger instead of prints
 - [ ] Replace all multiline strings with newline chars \n, variables with appropriate multiline definitions
 - [ ] Research if we can use Cloud models for faster summarization
 - [ ] Replace argparse with click